danmaclean/finding-causative-mutations/05-candidates.md

 >## _C.elegans_ {.callout}
 >
-> Galaxy Team members also have a tool for doing this sort of thing, called CloudMap, it provides visualisation and plenty of options for finding the non-recombinant regions in the backcrossed plants and allows you to filter out SNPs that could be candidates, such as EMS ones.
+> Galaxy Team members have also produced a tool for doing this sort of thing.
+It's called CloudMap and it provides visualisation and plenty of options for finding non-recombinant regions in the backcrossed lines.
+It helpfully allows you to filter out SNPs that could be candidates, such as EMS induced ones.
 As far as I can tell, the version available as a Galaxy tool works on _C.elegans_.
 >

+>## Analyse SNP data with CandiSNP {.challenge}
+> You have some whole genome _Arabidopsis_ SNP data annotated with SNPEff in the shared data library `Visualisation`, the VCF file ``.
+Use this in the `candisnp` tool in the `CandiSNP` tool set.
+This data set is a real one and we know exactly where the mutation is because we've sequenced it, so there is a _right_ answer.
+Use the sliders and filter tools to find a region enriched in homozygous candidate SNPs.
 >

-cut columns
-c1,c2,c3,c4,c8,c9

-trim leading
-col 5, to 4, ignore #
-col 6, to 5 ignore #

-filter data c5>=0.75
-filter data c5<=0.75
-(2 files)

-split column 1 - chromosomes
-(10 files)

-histogram column 2, breaks ~ 200
+>	1. Can you come up with candidate regions / genes for the causative mutation?
+>	2. Which is more useful, filtering or colouring?
+>	3. How much extra information does knowing the genes give?
+In this specific training case and in a real case where you might know something about the biology already.
+>

+>## Generate density plots of different SNP classes {.challenge}
+> Standard Galaxy tools can generate histograms of data.
+However the data needs to be in tabular format, not VCF.
+Here's a little recipe for going from VCF to a table that is useful.
+>
+>	1. To make a tabular file, use the `Text Manipulation ..
+Cut Columns Tool`.
+Cut out columns `c1,c2,c3,c4,c8,c9`.
+>	2. To strip text from the AF field and just leave the numbers, use the `Text Manipulation ..
+Trim Leading` on `column 5`, trim to position `4` and set to `ignore` `#`.
+>	3. To get the homozygous SNPs, use the `Filter and Sort ..
+Filter data on any column` tool.
+Filter on `c5>=0.75` (or whatever seems sensible to you).
+>	4. To get the heterozygous SNPs, do step `3` again but filter on `c5<0.75`.
+>
+>This will leave you with two files on which to carry out the remaining steps.
+>
+>	5. To split the files into single chromosome files use `Text Manipulation ..
+Split file according to value of a column` use `column 1` (the chromosome column)
+>	6. For each resulting file you can use `Plotting ..
+Histogram` to make the histograms.
+It is useful to add the density plot and to use around 150 breaks.
+>
+>With a bit more work you can combine the different plots into one large one for easier comparison, and you can use sliding window tools to calculate the ratio of Hom/Het SNPs across the chromosomes.

+>## Comparing density plots {.challenge}
+>
+>	1. Use the numerous density plots you made to compare the likely positions of the causative SNPs
+>	2. Can you narrow down the area sufficiently to examine the text list in more detail?
+>	3. What further filtering could you do to make the plots more effective?
+>